The 6 Most Brutal CrossFit WODs

 MF Editors Recommend

 In general, CrossFit workouts can be pretty brutal.
 They test the limits of your strength, speed and endurance, and you’re often completing the exercises in a group setting where other guys are taking you to school.
 Whether you’re someone looking to try CrossFit or a veteran CrossFitter looking for a new challenge, we have the workouts that you want.
 They run the gamut from extremely difficult to utterly vicious and borderline insane.
 Regardless, all of these WOD’s (that's Workout of the Day) will challenge you as long as you’re giving them your all.

 1. Filthy 50

 A CrossFit staple, the Filthy 50 is a brutal series of taxing exercises that’s likely to seem endless if you’ve never done it before.
-The circuit includes 50 repetitions of 10 different exercises, all done as quickly as possible.
-Do 50 Box Jumps with a 24-inch box, 50 jumping pull-ups, 50 kettlebell swings, 50 walking lunge steps, 50 knees to elbows, 50 push press of 45-pounds, 50 back extensions, 50 wallballs using a 20-pound ball, 50 burpees (dropping all the way to the floor), 50 double unders.
+The circuit includes 50 reps of 10 different exercises, all done as quickly as possible.
+Do 50 box jumps with a 24-inch box, 50 jumping pullups, 50 kettlebell swings, 50 walking lunge steps, 50 knees to elbows, 50 reps of push press with 45 pounds, 50 back extensions, 50 wallballs using a 20-pound ball, 50 burpees (dropping all the way to the floor), 50 double-unders.